borisf/borisf.github.io/index.md

 I am a senior partner engineer at Google.
 I engage with top apps and games companies, and act as a trusted advisor and a technical expert.

-I specialize in JVM/Android optimizations:
+I specialize in JVM and Android optimizations:
 * Build - Gradle
 * JVM - file mapping, caching, object layout, JNI, reflection, ASM
 * Android - ANRs, crashes